beastsaber/bsaber/src/collections/posts/custom-songs.md

     <img src="/uploads/mod-assistant.png">
 </p>

-3. On BeatSaver, find a song you want to download and click OneClick Install button (the one that looks like a cloud with an arrow).
+3. On BeatSaver, find a song you want to download and click the OneClick Install button (the one that looks like a cloud with an arrow).
 You may see a confirmation box that your PC is trying to open ModAssistant.

 4. The map will be downloaded, unzipped, and added to your CustomLevels folder